 Worsening of Medical Conditions

 Certain risk factors indicate someone should not water fast.
-They include having diabetes, eating disorders, gout, and others.
+They include diabetes, eating disorders, gout, and others.

 Gout is a form of arthritis that leads to severe pain and tenderness in the joints.
-The condition is due to excess uric acid crystallizing in the joints.
+The condition is due to excess uric acid crystallization in the joints.
 Water fasts may increase the production of uric acid, which can increase the risk of a gout attack.

 Diabetes 1 and 2 side effects may get worse with water fasts.
 Diabetes puts you at risk of dehydration, which makes blood sugar challenging to manage.
 Even if your fast goes smoothly and there are no issues, you may be at risk of developing high blood sugar levels once you break your fast.

 Eating disorders may worsen with fasting.
-There is also evidence that doing fasts while at a young age may encourage eating disorders as well.
+There is also evidence that doing fasts at a young age may encourage eating disorders as well.